 Transporting Animals and Other Items

-You may travel with a service animal such as a guide dog or canine companion.
+If you have a disability, you may travel with a trained service animal such as a guide dog or canine companion.
 What is a service animal?
 The ADA defines a service animal as any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability.
 Service animals are not pets.
-They are working animals that are specially trained to provide assistance for individuals who have disabilities.
+They are working animals that are specially trained to provide assistance for individuals who have disabilities

-Pets and other non-service animals may be carried on WestCAT vehicles only in a properly secured cage or carrier (this does not include pet strollers).
-If you require clarification as to what ADA regulations have defined as a service animal please call (510) 724-7993.
+Only domesticated pets (non-service animals) may be carried on WestCAT vehicles and only in a properly secured cage or carrier (this does not include pet strollers).
+If you require clarification as to what ADA regulations have defined as a service animal please call (510) 724-3331.

 Transporting Life Support Equipment